chrishunt/cane-hashcheck/README.md

 end
 ```

-When we run run our quality rake task, we are scolded for using the old hash
+When we run our quality rake task, we are scolded for using the old hash syntax
-syntax and encouraged to make a change on three lines:
+and encouraged to make a change on three lines:

 ```bash
 $ rake quality